bigchaindb/bigchaindb-examples/docs/source/install.rst

 Make sure you have all the :ref:`dependencies`.

 .. code-block:: bash

-    # Clone the repository and go into it:
-    $ git clone git@github.com:bigchaindb/bigchaindb-examples.git
-    $ cd bigchaindb-examples

     # (optional) Run a virtualenv (make sure you have a recent version)
     $ virtualenv venv -p python3